ZiadRawash/ZiadRawash/README.md

 **`.NET Developer | Backend Engineer | Problem Solver`**

 I'm a passionate .NET developer who loves building robust web applications and APIs.
 I specialize in creating scalable backend solutions and working with databases.
-I also have knowledge of frontend technologies and use Python for problem-solving challenges.
+I also have knowledge of frontend technologies, I use Python for problem-solving challenges.

 ---